Newfoundland – Part 1

 We chose to omit the overnight trip to L’Anse aux Meadows simply due to lack of time.
 From Rocky Harbour it is about 4 hours drive so you’d really need an extra night to do this.
 It will be on the list for our next visit!
 It is the oldest Viking settlement in North America so rich in history and a well-known historical interest point.
 It’s also another really great place to spot icebergs.

-Stay tuned for more information about Newfoundland – Part 2 coming soon…
+For more information see Newfoundland – Part 2

 …including details about St. John’s, a travel itinerary, things to do/see and what not to forget to take…